Natsumi Showzuki

-Natsumi Tokoda (床田夏美, Tokoda Natsumi) better known by her ring name Natsumi Showzuki (翔月なつみ, Shōtsuki Natsumi), and previously known as Natsumi Sumikawa (澄川菜摘, Sumikawa Natsumi), is a Japanese professional wrestler signed to Dream Star Fighting Marigold, where she was the inaugural Marigold Super Fly Champion.
+Natsumi Tokoda (床田夏美, Tokoda Natsumi) better known by her ring name Natsumi Showzuki (翔月なつみ, Shōzuki Natsumi), and previously known as Natsumi Sumikawa (澄川菜摘, Sumikawa Natsumi), is a Japanese professional wrestler signed to Dream Star Fighting Marigold, where she is one-third of the current inaugural Marigold 3D trio champions in her first reign.

 Sumikawa is also known for her tenure with World Wonder Ring Stardom where she is a former Goddesses of Stardom Champion and Actwres girl'Z where she is a former AWG Single Champion.

 Professional wrestling career

 World Wonder Ring Stardom (2012–2013)

 Tokoda is best known for her two-year tenure with World Wonder Ring Stardom.
 She made her professional wrestling debut in the promotion under the ring name of "Natsumi Showzuki" on the second night of the Stardom Season 5 New Year Stars 2012 from January 22, where she fell short to Io Shirai in singles competition.

 During her short stint with the promotion, she competed in a couple of its signature events.
 As for the Stardom Rookie of the Year tournament, she made her only appearance at the 2012 edition where she fell short to Act Yasukawa in the first rounds.
 In the Goddesses of Stardom Tag League, Showzuki made her only appearance at the 2012 edition where she teamed up with Kairi Hojo as "Ho-Show Tennyo" and topped the A Block of the competition with a toal of four points after going against the teams of Miho Wakizawa and Nanae Takahashi, Christina Von Eerie and Kyoko Kimura, and Act Yasukawa and Saki Kashima.
 They fell short to Natsuki Taiyo and Yoshiko in the finals.
 At Stardom Ryogoku Cinderella Champions Fiesta on April 29, 2013, Tokoda and Hojo defeated Kimura Monster-gun (Hailey Hatred and Kyoko Kimura) to win the Goddesses of Stardom Championship, titles which they dropped 34 days later due to Sumikawa getting sidelined with a cervical spine injury.

 Tokoda teamed up with Mayu Iwatani and Io Shirai and competed in the inaugural tournament of the Artist of Stardom Championship, where they fell short to Team Shimmer (Kellie Skater, Portia Perez and Tomoka Nakagawa) in the semifinals.

 Tokoda retired from in-ring competition on July 31, 2013, due to complications from her cervical spine injury.